 The guidelines for selecting single-table join index columns on which to collect statistics are similar to those for base tables and hash indexes.
 The primary factor to consider in all cases is whether the statistics provide better access plans.
 If they do not, consider dropping them.
-If the statistics you collect produce worse access plans, then you should always report the incident to Teradata Services personnel.
+If the statistics you collect produce worse access plans, then you should always report the incident to Teradata support personnel.

 When you are considering collecting statistics for a single-table join index, it might help to think of the index as a special kind of base table that stores a derived result.
 For example, any access plan that uses a single-table join index must access it with a direct probe, a full table scan, or a range scan.

 - Always consider collecting statistics on the primary index if the join index has one.
 This is particularly critical for accurate cardinality estimates.

 - Consult the following table for execution plan cases that suggest collecting specific statistics.